 Expert Panel on Technology and Innovation in UN Peacekeeping

-Walter Dorn served on the UN Panel whose final report "Performance Peacekeeping" was released on 19 February 2015 at www.un.org/en/peacekeeping/resources/reports.shtml, linking to www.performancepeacekeeping.org, where the report can be downloaded as a pdf (also available from this site as a pdf, 11 MB).
+Walter Dorn served on the UN Panel whose final report "Performance Peacekeeping" was released on 19 February 2015.
+UN webpage: https://peacekeeping.un.org/en/final-report-of-expert-panel-technology-and-innovation-un-peacekeeping, where the report can be downloaded as a pdf (also available from the present site as a pdf, in a reduced file size: 4.2 MB).
+The Executive Summary can also be found on the present website: here.

 Below you will find: